aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 Aspose.Slides allows you to convert PowerPoint to markdown (containing basic syntax), CommonMark, GitHub flavored markdown, Trello, XWiki, GitLab, and 17 other markdown flavors.

-This Javascript code shows you how to convert PowerPoint to CommonMark:
+This JavaScript code shows you how to convert PowerPoint to CommonMark:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");